Lutheranism

 We are a progressive Christian church, founded out of a reform movement to make the church relevant to our daily lives and use Christ as a model of the Godly life.
 Lutherans constitute the oldest and largest of the Protestant communities and number 65 million members in thousands of congregations throughout the world.
+Bethlehem is a congregation of the Evangelical Lutheran Church in America (ELCA).

 Lutheran History